 Carlos Felipe Peña (born May 17, 1978) is a Dominican American professional baseball who played for several Major League Baseball teams.
 Pena won the Gold Glove Award, Silver Slugger Award, and was an All-Star in 2009 when he was the American League home run leader.

 Frank Russell Capra (May 18, 1897 – September 3, 1991) was an Italian American writer, film director and producer who became one of the most influential directors of the 1930s.
 His rags-to-riches story has led film historians to call him the “American dream personified.”

 Emile Berliner (May 20, 1851 – August 3, 1929) was a German American inventor, best known for developing the disc record gramophone (also known as a phonograph).

 Raymond Burr (May 21, 1917 – September 12, 1993) was a Canadian American actor best known for his title roles in the television dramas Perry Mason and Ironside.
 He won two Emmy Awards for the role of Perry Mason.

-George Andrew Olah (born May 22, 1927) is a Hungarian American chemist who’s research involves the generation and reactivity of carbocations via superacids.
+George Andrew Olah (May 22, 1927 - March 8, 2017) was a Hungarian American chemist who's research involved the generation and reactivity of carbocations via superacids.
 Olah was awarded a Nobel Prize in Chemistry in 1994 for his work.

 Dado Banatao (born May 23, 1946) is a Filipino American entrepreneur and engineer who co-founded several start ups in the high-tech industry including: Mostron, Chips and Technologies, and S3 Graphics.